Translated by Jay Issei Karslake

 Nissan Rent-a-Car, Toyota Rent a Lease, Nippon Rent a Car, and Times Car Rental are some of the options.
 After you've applied, you head to the shop on the day that you're going to rent the car.
 Make sure to bring your driver's license and passport to the shop.

-In Japan when you're returning a rental, fill the tank up at a gas station near the store where you rented the car and submit the receipt to the shop.
-There are instances where the store will designate the gas station where you should fill up the tank.
+In Japan when you're returning a rental car, fill the tank up at a gas station near the car rental shop and submit the receipt to the shop.
+Sometimes the store will designate the gas station where you should fill up the tank.
 Make sure to check ahead of time.

-In remote places, there are cases where gas stations close around 7 at night instead of being open for 24 hours.
-If the gas station is closed before you return the car, the rent a car shop will calculate the necessary gas price.
-It's said that when this happens, it tends to be slightly more expensive than putting in gas at the gas station.
+In remote places, there are cases where gas stations close around 19:00 instead of being open for 24 hours.
+If the gas station is closed before you return the car, the rental shop will calculate the necessary gas price.
+This tends to be slightly more expensive than putting in gas at the gas station.

 If you're just using the rental for a one way trip, you can return it to an affiliated branch of the store you borrowed the car from.
 Your return location is selected ahead of time, so it will be necessary to check where it is located and any public transportation that may be required after returning the vehicle in advance.